 Here, we would like to provide a bit more details about the Project Team performance dataset.
 In this R\&D department in the multinational IT company, a re-organization occurred in November 2017 and 117 project teams (not the same as organization teams) were formed.
 For a few months period after November 2017, these teams all were encouraged to submit papers to an academic conference as their primary goal, thus 146 submissions were generated by the conference submission deadline.

-Leverage on an internal project management portal, we collected information about the project team, such as the project description and team member information.
+From an internal project management portal, we collected information about these project teams, such as the project description and team members' information.
 We use whether a project team generates a paper submission as the final outcome to reflect its performance.
 If there are one or more submissions to the conference, we denote 1 to the outcome variable, otherwise 0.

 We acknowledge that this way of describing team performance has many limitations and we will elaborate in the limitation section by the end of the paper.
-In addition to the project performance, each of the project team is also required to have a Slack group chat channel, but many of those channels and code repositories are private to the team members due to confidentiality purpose.
-At the end, we are only able to collect 54 Slack channels for the 117 groups, and this serves as the second dataset.
+In addition to the project performance, each of the project team is also required to have a Slack group chat channel, but many of those channels are private to the team members due to confidentiality purpose.
+At the end, we are only able to collect 54 Slack channels for the 117 groups.